 “Toxic Theology: A Pastoral Response to Bible Passages Often Used to Justify the Abuse of Children or Prevent Them from Seeking Care,” Currents in Theology and Mission 45.3 (2018): 56-60.
 Available here.

 “Decentered Online Bible Instruction: How Active Learning Enhances the Study of Scripture,” Teaching Theology & Religion 21.1 (Jan 2018): 33-46.
-Abstract available here.
+Available for reading here.

 A well-researched study of the ending of Acts, asking quite simply “How does it end?”
 The book asks this question from the viewpoint of ancient readers, in order to approach a clearer sense of how Luke’s hearers would have heard one of the most famous endings in the New Testament.
 Available here from Mohr Siebeck.

 “Lessons for Teaching from the Teacher: Matthew’s Jesus on Teaching and Leading Today,” Currents in Theology and Mission 40.6 (2013): 387-98.
 Available here.

 “Luke as Historian” and “Luke as Female Author,” in The Lexham Bible Dictionary, ed.
 John D. Barry et al. Bellingham, Washington: Lexham Press, 2015.
 Downloadable for free from Logos Software here.